Hungarian company Mediso’s innovative combination of two medical-imaging techniques is providing doctors with cutting-edge imagery of the human body.

 Traditionally, MRI has been used mainly for anatomical imaging, while PET is used for the investigation of different body parts.
 Mediso is combining the two systems, and both of their functionalities, for use in both human and animal applications.
 Kováts notes that Mediso garnered worldwide attention when it began combining MRI and PET enabling the examination of small animals, such as mice, rats and guinea pigs.
 “Our competitors were focusing mainly on human applications, but we threw ourselves into preclinical technologies,” he says.
 Bagaméry explains that while other companies make separate devices for human and animal examinations, Mediso has similar hardware and software for both functions, making clinical research more practical.

 A PET machine has a thin movable bed with a long overhang and, therefore, a big deflection.
 This is why SKF actuators and rails are such critical components.
-The actuators move the PET system’s two-metre-long patient table up and down.
+The actuators move the PET system’s six-foot-long patient table up and down.
 “They have to handle heavy loads, have to have a long lifetime and have to meet medical standards,” Kováts says.
-“We chose SKF as a partner because it fulfils all these requirements and offers complete solutions.”
+“We chose SKF as a partner because it fulfills all these requirements and offers complete solutions.”

 How it works

 MRI (magnetic resonance imaging) applies magnetism to the nuclei of atoms inside a living organism to produce detailed internal pictures.
-These pictures can help distinguish between healthy tissue and malignant tumours.
+These pictures can help distinguish between healthy tissue and malignant tumors.
 PET (positron emission tomography) shows the functional processes of the body.
 Quickly decomposing nuclear isotopes are introduced into the body in a substance such as glucose.
 The device then shows the intensity of the metabolism of the substance in a 3D image.
 The metabolism is more intense in cancerous cells.
 MRI and PET systems can be fused, enabling the viewing of “where” and “what” in the same image.

 A joint project